 Layer the cucumber-onion-cucumber-onion in a glass bowl, salting as you go.
 Glass is best because of the acidic vinegar you’ll be adding.
 The cucumber slices will shrink but stay crisp and crunchy.

 Next, add sugar, vinegar, pepper, then stir and refrigerate, that’s it!

 You can easily add more sugar, salt or vinegar until it tastes just right to you once you’re ready to serve them.
 They keep a week or more in the fridge and you can add more sliced cucumbers to the briny liquid if you end up with a cucumber-less bowl.

-- 2 Tbsp salt, or to taste, can use Kosher salt
+- 2 Tbsp salt, you can start with less

 - 2-3 Tbsp sugar, or to taste

 - 2-3 Tbsp white vinegar, or to taste